-- Modern and attractive businesses have opened in the redevelopment area which has increased Smithville's commercial presence. - Assessed valuation is tracking above the TIF Plan projections after initial delays in opening businesses. - Given the current status of the redevelopment area and the businesses located in the area, sales tax performance is meeting expectations.
-Economic Activity Taxes (EATs) are being collected from both the City and the other applicable taxing authorities and are being distributed into the Special Allocation Fund. - CID Sales Tax performed well in the first fiscal year and staff is noting growth in the CID sales tax revenues in the second fiscal year as new businesses have opened in the redevelopment area. - While planned businesses were not constructed in the anticipated timeframe, the project concept plan has been completed (Grocery Store, Hardware Store, Pad Sites).
+- Modern and attractive businesses have opened in the redevelopment area which has increased Smithville's commercial presence. - Assessed valuation is tracking above the TIF Plan projections. - Given the current status of the redevelopment area and the businesses located in the area, sales tax performance is meeting expectations.
+Economic Activity Taxes (EATs) are being collected from both the City and the other applicable taxing authorities and are being distributed into the Special Allocation Fund. - CID Sales Tax has performed well and is expected to continue growth over the following years.
+While planned businesses were not constructed in the anticipated timeframe, the project concept plan has been completed (Grocery Store, Hardware Store, Pad Sites).